Strength, courage, and resilience have always been a part of who we are as Native peoples.

 In part, these difficulties are symptoms of unresolved historical trauma.
 The concept of historical trauma attempts to convey “how the effects of collective injuries such as genocide and discrimination can linger for generations.”

 Dr. Maria Yellow Horse Brave Heart is a Hunkpapa, Oglala Lakota and a professor at the University of New Mexico.
-She is the first person to develop the theory of historical unresolved grief and she describes historical trauma as “the cumulative emotional and psychological wounding over one’s lifetime and from generation to generation following loss of lives, land and vital aspects of culture.”
+She is the first person to develop the theory of historical unresolved grief and the first to describe historical trauma in such a rich and comprehensive way.

 Brave Heart and other researchers' work on historical trauma suggests that even though these traumas happened long ago in history, they are lived out and experienced again and again in each subsequent generation.